wtkeqrf0/gRPCTest/README.md

 The simple RPC server, using MySQL service.

 ## Makefile
-Type `make help` to get main info about server commands.
+Type `make help` into a command line, to get main info about server commands.